imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

 //Comment out orientation or transformation accordingly:

 omp = net.imglib2.render.volume.Renderer.runGray(
-    imp,                                      //impSource 3d image, will be converted to singel channle float even if it is ARGB-color imp.getWidth(),                       //@param width width of the target canvas imp.getHeight(),                       //@param height height of the target canvas 0,                                        //@param min minimum intensity
+    imp,                                      //impSource 3d image, will be converted to singel channel float even if it is ARGB-color imp.getWidth(),                       //@param width width of the target canvas imp.getHeight(),                       //@param height height of the target canvas 0,                                        //@param min minimum intensity